rhys-vdw/bookshelf-api-proposal/README.md

 ## Active Record Models

-Because the core of the proposed API is taken care of by functions of `Gateway` instances, it's possible to use Bookshelf without `Model` instances at all.
+Because the core of the proposed API is taken care of by functions of `Mapper` instances, it's possible to use Bookshelf without `Model` instances at all.
 However, they are still useful and should be enabled by default.

 However, because the new design is so different, the entire active record module can be separated into its own plugin that overrides hooks used within `forge`, `save`, `update` etc.